leavesnight/VIEO_SLAM/README.md

 # VIEO_SLAM
-Now this project is improved by zzh
+Now this project is improved by zzh, based on ORBSLAM2 && ORBSLAM3

-1.Some annotations and elimination are done
+1. More Annotations and Less Codes(By Template Class Tech.)
+2. Real-Time Code With Some Subtle Changes(default is to be faster):
+   1. Able to run full ba at last(slower but map should be more accurate)
+   2. Loading uses .bin vocabulary
+   3. PoseOptimization uses PVR vertex while localBA/GlobalBA use PR-V
+   4. Some other time cost related changes
+   5. Future work can be:
+      1. inverse depth parameterization
+      2. optical flow method

+3. More Camera+Sensor Modes are supported:
-2.VIORBSLAM is implemented like the VIORBSLAM paper[Visual-Inertial Monocular SLAM with Map Reuse](https://arxiv.org/pdf/1610.05949.pdf), especially thanks to OnManifold Preintegration paper[On-Manifold Preintegration for Real-Time](https://arxiv.org/pdf/1512.02363.pdf) and [JingWang's initial version](https://github.com/jingpang/LearnVIORB)
+   1. undistorted Monocular + (IMU/Encoder) mode: Monocular V(I)(E)O is implemented like the VIORBSLAM paper[Visual-Inertial Monocular SLAM with Map Reuse](https://arxiv.org/pdf/1610.05949.pdf), especially thanks to OnManifold Preintegration paper[On-Manifold Preintegration for Real-Time](https://arxiv.org/pdf/1512.02363.pdf) and [JingWang's initial version](https://github.com/jingpang/LearnVIORB) and our VIEOS2 paper

-3.It's a real-time code with full ba at last, PoseOptimization uses PVR vertex while localBA/GlobalBA use PR-V, No inverse depth parameterization, Loading uses .bin vocabulary, Some other related changes

-4.Stereo/RGBD+IMU version is completed, thought it's slow, it doesn't have unstable initialization problem on V103 & may succeed totally on V203 if PC is nice & it usually has better non-GT scaled accuracy.
-We call it VIORBSLAM2 for it supports three kinds of cameras.

-5.An RGBD/Stereo version with Encoder+IMU, Encoder has already come, we call it VIEORBSLAM2, VEORBSLAM2 respectively for it's based on ORBSLAM2 & VIORBSLAM.
-Though the code now cannot be applied for Monocular+Encoder due to the lack of pure encoder edges insertion strategy and scale initialization, it's not too difficult to implement and we have considered that the Initialization of Monocular SLAM is not suitable for a Differential Wheeled Robot based on our experience.
+   2. rectified Stereo(max 2 cams) + (IMU/Encoder) mode: Stereo V(I)(E)O is implemented like our VIEOS2 paper
+   3. undistorted RGBD(max 1 cam) + (IMU/Encoder) mode: RGBD V(I)(E)O is implemented like our VIEOS2 paper[Visual-Inertial RGB-D SLAM with Encoders for a Differential Wheeled Robot](https://github.com/leavesnight/ORB_SLAM2)
+   4. distorted Stereo(max 4 cams) + (IMU/Encoder) mode: dStereo V(I)(E)O is implemented like [ORBSLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) and our VIEOS2 paper
+   5. distorted RGBD(max 1 cam) + (IMU/Encoder) mode: dRGBD V(I)(E)O is implemented like dStereo VIEO

-6.We named the total system as VIEO_SLAM, where O should finally means the other odometers instead of ORB descriptor currently.
+4. We named the total system as VIEO_SLAM, where O should finally means the other odometers instead of ORB descriptor.
    We hope to provide a general visual tightly-coupled with any odometer SLAM system in the end.

+PS:
+   1. IMU now only support max 1 IMU
+   2. If more cams on distorted Stereo, easily fix the seg bug by yourself
+   3. For Monocular V(I)EO: pure encoder edges insertion strategy now is simple like +IMU insertion strategy, but scale initialization for mono is still lacked, so this mode is not fully completed;
+      And we still consider Initialization of Monocular SLAM is not suitable for a Differential Wheeled Robot based on our experience

 ## Test

 ### EuRoC Dataset

-*WithFull BA VIORBSLAM:*
+*WithFull BA Monocular/(d)Stereo VIO:*

 **ATE Min Of Random 3 tests MonocularVIO Res(cm,Leica);feat num 1000:**
 ```